bfmatei/PiPTool/README.md

 - Suggestions?

 ## Changelog
-### Version 1.90 (Joe's Fork)
-- Made Uppdating work.
-Now any available updates will show up in the safari extension panel.
-- Also fixed it so the plugin only fires on appropriate domains (netflix, youtube, dailymotion, plex).

-### Version 1.85 (Joe's Fork)
-- changed the name
-- Improved Netflix support
-- more to come

-### Version 1.8 (Joe's Fork)
-- Added initial Netflix support
-- more to come

 ### Version 1.7
 - Added initial Plex support
+- Added Netflix support (many thanks to [https://github.com/JoeKuhns](Joe JoeKuhns) for his hard work)
 - Fixed issue with YouTube not working on embedded videos
+- Improved the performance by triggering the plugin only on the supported websites (thanks, again, to [https://github.com/JoeKuhns](Joe JoeKuhns))
 - more to come

 ### Version 1.6